eeskildsen/personal-blog/content/posts/switching-from-windows-to-ubuntu-as-my-daily-driver.md

 I'd bitten off more than I could chew.
 Remembering why I switched in the first place, I decided to go back to Xfce for the time being and possibly return to i3wm when I was more comfortable.

-### Xfce
+## Xfce

-I switched back to Xfce and breathed a sigh of relief.
+Xfce felt like coming home.
 The UI was familiar but felt faster than Windows had been on my machine.
 Plus there was no telemetry or Cortana to worry about.
-However, I didn't care for how it looked very much.
+However, I didn't care for how it looked.

 Going to back to [r/unixporn](https://www.reddit.com/r/unixporn), I hunted up some Xfce rices.
 [I soon found one I liked](https://www.reddit.com/r/unixporn/comments/dav66r/xfce_nordic_xfce/) and set about replicating it.